 Key Takeaways

-- Bugs that look like termites are common in Texas, but not all of them cause serious home damage.
+- Bugs that look like termites are common in Texas, but not all of them cause severe home damage.

 - Flying ants and termites have different body shapes and wing sizes that help tell them apart easily.

-- Other look-alikes, like mayflies, beetles, bees, cockroaches, and wasps, confuse homeowners but need different pest solutions.
+- Other look-alikes, such as mayflies, beetles, bees, cockroaches, and wasps, can confuse homeowners, but they require different pest solutions.

-- Early signs of termites mean it’s time to call pest control companies for fast help and full home protection.
+- Early signs of termites mean it’s time to call pest control companies for fast help and complete home protection.

 Flying ants, including carpenter ants and acrobat ants, are often mistaken for flying termites.
 But there are easy ways to tell them apart.